Patient education: Shortness of breath (dyspnea) (Beyond the Basics)

 ●Interstitial lung disease, a collection of lung disorders that involve damage or scarring of lung tissue.
 (See "Approach to the adult with interstitial lung disease: Clinical evaluation".)

 ●Cardiomyopathy, a heart condition that leads to changes in the heart's shape and size, and ability to pump blood to the rest of the body.
-(See "Patient information: Dilated cardiomyopathy (Beyond the Basics)" and "Patient information: Hypertrophic cardiomyopathy (Beyond the Basics)".)
+(See "Patient education: Dilated cardiomyopathy (Beyond the Basics)" and "Patient education: Hypertrophic cardiomyopathy (Beyond the Basics)".)

 ●Deconditioning, the technical term for being out of shape.
 For example, if you do not exercise regularly, you may develop shortness of breath when climbing stairs.